MosheBerman/FilterBar/README.md

 # FilterBar

+What happens if you combine UINavigationBar and UISegmentedControl?
+FilterBar.

-FilterBar is a fancy implementation of UISegmentedControl that is designed to look good under navigation bars, search controllers, and really anywhere else in your app.
+FilterBar is a fancy implementation of UISegmentedControl that is designed to look good beneath navigation bars, search fields, and really anywhere else in your app.

 It's designed to stretch across its superview and handle segment layout nicely.

 Getting Started:
 ---
-Add `FilterBar.swift` to your project.

-Or, with CocoaPods:
+With CocoaPods:

-    pod 'FilterBar', '~>1.0.5'
+    pod 'FilterBar', '~>2.0.0'

-FilterBar uses Swift, so Cocoapods requires iOS 8.0 or higher.
+Cocoapods requires iOS 8.0 or higher.

+If you're supporting iOS 7, or if you prefer, you can just drop `FilterBar.swift` to your project.

 Creating a FilterBar:
 ---